zcyc/protorenumber/README.md

 # ProtoRenumber

-ProtoRenumber is a command-line tool written in Rust that renumbers the fields in Protobuf (`.proto`) files while preserving the original field order.
+ProtoRenumber is a command-line tool written in Rust that renumbers the fields in Protobuf (`.proto') files, preserving the original field order

-The tool is particularly useful for developers looking to clean up or reorganize Protobuf files by assigning sequential field numbers starting from 1.
+The tool is particularly useful for developers who want to clean up or reorganise Protobuf files by assigning sequential field numbers starting from 1

 ## Features

-- Automatically renumber field numbers in Protobuf files (starting from 1 and incrementing sequentially)
+- Automatically renumber field numbers in Protobuf files (starting at 1 and incrementing sequentially)
-- Preserves the original order of fields in the Protobuf file
+- Preserves the original field order in the Protobuf file
-- Simple and user-friendly CLI interface
+- Simple and easy-to-use CLI interface

 ## Install